More people from black, Asian and ethnic minority backgrounds choosing careers in construction and succeeding.

-Some of the UK’s most iconic buildings of recent years have come from the drawing boards of BAME architects, despite the fact that only around 6% of those in the profession are from BAME backgrounds.
+Some of the UK’s most iconic buildings of recent years have come from the drawing boards of ethnic minority architects, despite the fact that only around 6% of those in the profession are from ethnic minority backgrounds.

-And Simone de Gale, winner of architect of the year at the Women in Construction Awards 2017, who knew from the age of 10 that she wanted to be an architect.
-Her grandfather was a well-known architect in Jamaica, and other family members who also work in construction.
+Simone de Gale, winner of Architect of the Year at the Women in Construction Awards 2017, knew from the age of 10 that she wanted to be an architect.
+Her grandfather was a well-known architect in Jamaica, and other family members also work in construction.

-Few realise it, but one of the most prominent architectural motifs used in cemeteries, memorials, and as centrepieces at some of the country’s grandest country houses, such as Kingston Lacy in Dorset, originates from Africa.
+Few realise it, but one of the most prominent architectural motifs used in cemeteries, memorials and as centrepieces at some of the country’s grandest country houses, originate from Africa.
+A great example is the obelisk at Kingston Lacy in Dorset.

-The obelisk, like an elongated pyramid, was used by the ancient Egyptians at temple entrances.
-Cleopatra’s Needle, by far London’s oldest landmark, is one such obelisk, and actually predates its famous namesake queen by almost 1,500 years.
+Like an elongated pyramid, the obelisk was used by the ancient Egyptians at temple entrances.
+Cleopatra’s Needle, presented to the UK in 1819 but originally having stood in Heliopolis in Egypt around 1450 BC, actually predates its famous namesake queen by almost 1,500 years.

-When it was build in 1995 it was also the largest Hindu temple outside India, comprising almost 5,000 tonnes of limestone and marble, as well as 4,500 tonnes of concrete in its 6-foot thick foundation.
+When it was built in 1995, BAPS Shri Swaminarayan Mandir was also the largest Hindu temple outside India, comprising almost 5,000 tonnes of limestone and marble, as well as 4,500 tonnes of concrete in its 6-foot thick foundation.

 Helped by a team of 1,526 sculptors and stonemasons, the huge temple complex took only two years to build.

 The construction industry works better with ethnically diverse workforces.
-Equality legislation not only outlaws discrimination but enables public bodies to use procurement to encourage diversity and create opportunities for BAME people.
+Equality legislation not only outlaws discrimination but enables public bodies to use procurement to encourage diversity and create opportunities for people from ethnic minority backgrounds.